Music of Israel: Greek, Latin American, Ethiopian and other influences

 Greek-style bouzouki music gained increasing popularity in Israel during the early 1960s.
 Aris San, a non-Jewish Greek singer who immigrated to Israel and became a citizen, played a central role in promoting this musical style.
 One of Aris San's popular songs was "Sigal," with lyrics by Yovav Katz.
 San performed at the Zorba club in Jaffa, which was opened and owned by Shlomo Bachramov.
 He also composed songs for Israeli singer Aliza Azikri, including "Bahayim Hakol Over" and "Yesh Ahava Ata Omer."
 These works contributed to bridging the gap between mainstream Israeli music and the musical traditions of Greek and Arab-Jewish communities.
 Songs by Greek singer Stelios Kazantzidis have been translated into Hebrew.
 Yehuda Poliker, of Greek heritage, has incorporated the bouzouki in many of his songs.

 In the late 1960s, several young Israeli musicians traveled to South America and were influenced by Latin rhythms and musical styles.
 These elements became prominent in Israeli popular music during the 1970s.
-An example of this influence is the song "Noah" by Matti Caspi.
+An example of this influence is the song "Noah" by Matti Caspi and Shokolad, Menta, Mastik.

 The American folk music movement of the 1960s and 1970s had an influence on the development of Israeli national musical style.
-Israeli folk singers, including Chava Alberstein adopted stylistic elements from American artists such as Judy Collins and Joni Mitchell.
+Israeli folk singers including Chava Alberstein adopted stylistic elements from American artists such as Judy Collins and Joni Mitchell.
 During the 1960s, Israeli guitar duos such as the Dudaim and the Parvarim performed both established Israeli songs and Hebrew-language adaptations of American and British folk songs.

 During the 1970s, Israeli music experienced a period of growing eclecticism.
 Genres such as rock, jazz, and others began to take hold, reflecting broader global musical trends.